For years, marketers, businesses, and would-be online entrepreneurs have been asking the same question: is blogging dead?

 Note: Want to republish this infographic on your own blog?
 You are welcome to do so.
 Be sure to save the infographic to your computer first, then upload to your website and include a credit link back to this post.

-If you’re interested in reading more useful information just like this (or bookmarking for later), I can personally recommend these:
+If you’re interested in reading more useful information just like this (or bookmarking for later), I recommend these: